meixinchoy/flask-movie-recommendation/README.md

 ### app.py
 Python Flask app, processes all the routing and app logic when user has entered a valid movie input.
-TFIDF and Cosine Similarity functions from the sklearn package was used to generate movie recommendations.
+TFIDF and Cosine Similarity functions from the scikit-learn package was used to generate movie recommendations.